zeekit/Nuke/usage/usage.markdown

 }
 {% endhighlight %}

-Or providing an implementation for unimplemented `ImageLoadingView` methods:
+Or providing an implementation for remaining `ImageLoadingView` methods:

 {% highlight swift %}
 extension MKAnnotationView: ImageLoadingView {